 Lake Norman's theatre scene is something you can't pass up.
-The Warehouse Performing Arts Center and Davidson Community Players both offer great performances each and every year that feature local talent.
-The Warehouse is an intimate space that gives off a "living room" vibe to help create the most memorable experience and to make it even cozier, enjoy the show with some wine!
-Davidson Community Players is composed of two divisions that connects with both the adult and youth audience.
+The Davidson Community Players and Davidson College Performing Arts both offer great performances each and every year that feature local talent.
+It is composed of two divisions that connects with both the adult and youth audience.
+Cain Center for the Arts is now featuring a variety of live shows for the 2023 season!
 If you're planning a trip or happen to be around the area, then you must check out these upcoming shows!

 Comedy of Tenors

 Pablo, a high-powered lawyer, and doctoral candidate Tania, his very pregnant wife, are realizing the American dream when they purchase a house next door to community stalwarts Virginia and Frank.
 But a disagreement over a long-standing fence line soon spirals into an all-out war of taste, class, privilege, and entitlement.
 The hilarious results guarantee no one comes out smelling like a rose.

 Cat on a Hot Tin Roof (March 23-April 2)